Phasing out single use plastics at our places

 So far, we've...

-• Replaced all of our take-away coffee cups, drinking straws and sandwich boxes with fully biodegradable packaging, made from recycled and plant-based materials.
+• Replaced all of our take-away coffee cups, drinking straws and sandwich boxes with fully compostable packaging, made from recycled and plant-based materials.

-• Launched a pilot scheme to make reusable and biodegradable hot drinks cups available at all of our cafés.
+• Launched a pilot scheme to make reusable and compostable hot drinks cups available at all of our cafés.

 • Provided free drinking water as standard in our cafés and tea rooms.